jdmota/quasejs/packages/cli/README.md

   argv: process.argv.slice( 2 )
 } ).then( ( {
-  input, // Array with non-flag arguments options, // Flags, config, and defaults all applied flags, // The flags only (without defaults applied yet) config, // The config object only configLocation, // The absolute path of the config/package.json file found pkg, // The package.json object
+  input, // Array with non-flag arguments options, // Flags, config, and defaults all applied - does not include "--" flags, // The flags only (without defaults applied) - includes "--" if "populate--" was true config, // The config object only configLocation, // The absolute path of the config/package.json file found pkg, // The package.json object